SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Customizations

-### Automate making a GitHub issue when tests fail
+### Make a GitHub issue when tests fail

 1. Go to your GitHub repository.
-1. Tap on the `.github` folder, then on `workflows`, then on the run_form_tests.yml.
+1. Tap on the `.github` folder, then on `workflows`, then on the YAML file in there that runs the ALKiln tests.
 1. Tap to [edit the file](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
 1. Add the below code under the last line of text in the file.
-1. Do not add any GitHub new secrets to your repository for this, even if you know how to.
+1. Avoid adding any new GitHub secrets to your repository for this.

 ```yml
       - name: If tests failed create an issue